Skip to main content

 npm view @corelayer-ai/mcp version

-You can also start the server manually:
+You can also start the local server manually:

 CORELAYER_API_KEY=cl_key_... npx -y @corelayer-ai/mcp